 Studies[2] have shown that taking walks in nature or exploring nature trails can improve one’s physical and emotional well-being, reduce psychological stress, depressive symptoms, build mental strength and improve sleep and vitality.

-Bring your children along and start exploring the many nature trails in Singapore.
+Bring your child along and start exploring the many nature trails in Singapore.
 Start by surrounding the young ones with the sights and sounds of the forest — the chirps of birds, the songs of the cicadas, and the rustling of leaves.

 If your child can walk independently, start them on paved paths or boardwalks, such as the Chemperai Trail at MacRitchie Reservoir or the easier 600m Rain Forest Walking Trail at the Singapore Botanic Gardens.